CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 Your opponent may always declare an action in response before your action is resolved.
 Then, you may respond to his action, and he can respond to your second action, and so on until neither player can (or wants to) perform an action.

 You must give your opponent a chance to respond to every action, and vice versa.
+If you perform an action and move on to another action<span id="page62" class="page-number">62</span>

+---

-If you perform an action and move on to another action without giving your opponent a chance to respond, you must “backup” if he indicates that he wants to respond.
+without giving your opponent a chance to respond, you must “backup” if he indicates that he wants to respond.

 Such a series of declared actions is called a chain of effects.
 You always have the option of declaring the first action in a chain of effects during your turn.
 The actions in a chain of effects are resolved one at a time from last declared to first declared (i.e., the last declared action is resolved first, then the second to the last, etc.).